usnistgov/ACE/README.md

 Commands:
-  config  Command used to configure the specified analytic to connect to an... kill    Command used to terminate the connection between the specified analytic and the video source. serve   Subcommnad for serving video for use by ACE components. stream  Subcommand for directly streaming video (frame by frame) to an... test    Perform simple functionality tests to ensure that the system is...
+  config  Command used to configure the specified analytic to connect to an... kill    Command used to terminate the connection between the specified analytic and the video source. serve   Subcommand for serving video for use by ACE components. stream  Subcommand for directly streaming video (frame by frame) to an... test    Perform simple functionality tests to ensure that the system is...
 ```